Kmhaas/Bulter-Bootcamp-Challenge14-Bikesharing/README.md

 ## Overview of the analysis:

-* Explain the purpose of this analysis is to convince investors that a bike-sharing program in Des Moines is a solid business proposal.
+* The purpose of this analysis is to convince investors that a bike-sharing program in Des Moines is a solid business proposal based on the visualizations created in tableau.